 The big concept behind Google Workspace is to make working from home, in teams, easier: the ability to have Zoom-style chats with Google Docs and Google Sheets is huge.
 You could have several team members working on a document in real-time, all plugged in via video.

 Neither Slack nor Teams has anything quite like this.
 Plus, Google Workspace is competitively priced as well – prices start from as little as $6 per month.
+And you get access to Google Docs which is arguably one of the best productivity, MS Office alternatives on the market (even if finding word count on Google Docs kind of sucks).

 Microsoft Teams vs Slack – Who’s The Biggest?